Refine your location targeting

 Assign more or less of your budget to certain areas

-You've been targeting the entire United States in your snorkelling equipment ad campaign, but you sell most of your snorkelling equipment to customers in Hawaii.
-You create a separate campaign targeting only Kent so you can easily see how your campaign performs in that county and adjust your budget.
+You've been targeting the entire United States in your snorkeling equipment ad campaign, but you sell most of your snorkeling equipment to customers in Hawaii.
+You create a separate campaign targeting only Hawaii so you can easily see how your campaign performs in that state, and adjust your budget.

 Write ad text that stands out in certain geographic areas